gabriel-logan/private-meet/README.md

 A private chat, video, and voice meeting application built with Nestjs, Handlebars, and Socket.io.

+## Folders

+- `src`: Contains the source code for the application.
+- `public`: Contains static assets like CSS, JavaScript, and images.
+- `views`: Contains Handlebars templates for rendering HTML pages.
+- `src/client`: Contains client-side TypeScript code for handling real-time communication and UI interactions.

 ## Installation

 1. Clone the repository: